-Let Stewart share his unsurpassed knowledge of our local community of plants, animals and fungi, and infect you and your group with his incredible passion for nature.
+Let Stewart share his quite possibly unsurpassed knowledge of the whole western Washington lowland community of plants, animals and fungi, and infect you and your group with his incredible passion for nature.
 Continue reading

 With the first striking group of Trilliums up by March 9th, some birds now nesting, and early migrants now arriving, and butterflies and other bugs are now winging.
 Spring is now in full swing!
 You can learn their special spots, the tricks to recognizing them and learn their fascinating stories in my upcoming Saturday, March 29th Lincoln Park Spring: Blooms, Nests, Migrants, Butterflies 11:00 am – 1:00 pm.
 Continue reading

 On Friday, February 28th I saw my first butterfly of 2014 , in Lincoln Park, in the early afternoon of an incredibly beautiful, sunny, short sleeve day.
 The Milbert’s Tortoiseshell is one of the butterflies in the Nymphalini Tribe of the Nymphalid Family (Nymphalidae) butterflies.
 This tribe of butterflies spends the winter in the adult stage, rather than as either egg, caterpillar (larva), or pupa.
 In part because they are Continue reading